 If you are on a Windows system, replace $JAVA_HOME above with %JAVA_HOME%.
 Of course, all of this needs to be done on the system on which CAS will be running.

 Once your CAS server is up and running, you can configure Liferay to use it.
 This is a simple matter of navigating to the Settings -> Authentication -> CAS tab in the Control Panel.
 Enable CAS authentication, and then modify the URL properties to point to your CAS server.

 Enabled: Set this to true to enable CAS single sign-on.

 Import from LDAP: A user may be authenticated from CAS and not yet exist in the portal.
 Select this to automatically import users from LDAP if they do not exist in the portal.

 The rest of the settings are various URLs, with defaults included.
 Change localhost in the default values to point to your CAS server.
 When you are finished, click Save.
-After this, when users click the Sign In link from the Dock, they will be directed to the CAS server to sign in to Liferay.
+After this, when users click the Sign In link, they will be directed to the CAS server to sign in to Liferay.

 Enabled: Check the box to enable NTLM authentication.

 Domain Controller: Enter the IP address of your domain controller.
 This is the server that contains the user accounts you want to use with Liferay.